 Inside the Frequency Domain Identification editors it is possible to use the Automatic Modal Estimation feature.
 This feature allows the user to automatically estimate the modal parameters of the system just with a simple click.
 The result will be an estimation of all well-separated modes.
-This automatic estimation is obtained by clicking the button in the Modal Estimation windows toolbar.

 In addition to presenting the modes found automatically, there is also the so-called modal domain shown of each mode (represented with a light green color in the back of the diagram), and the harmonic indicator (represented as vertical lines with a strong green color), and finally the modal coherence (shown in light blue colors).